2.19. Table

 What happens is table may get resized either after tab[“1”] or tab[“2”] if either key is missing (similar to C++ STL hash_map).

-Its possible to shut down unsafe error via CodeOfPolicies, or to use the following option:
+It is possible to suppress this unsafe error via CodeOfPolicies, or by using the following option:

 options unsafe_table_lookup = false